nadhirahanwar/myApp/README.md

   * Identifies users by their **email address and IP**.
   * Allows **3 attempts per minute**.
-  * Returns a custom error response if the threshold is exceeded.
+  * Returns an error response if exceeded.

-* Additionally, a custom `role` middleware is registered for role-based routing, though unrelated to rate limiting.

 #### 2. `web.php`